© 2026 All Rights reserved WUSF

 Nahida Bristy, and Zamil Limon disappeared from the USF Tampa campus on April 16.

-During the doctoral degree ceremony on Friday at 9 a.m., two empty chairs with regalia will be placed on the arena floor to honor the late Zamil Limon and Nahida Bristy.
+During the doctoral degree ceremony on Friday at 9 a.m., two empty chairs with regalia were placed on the arena floor to honor the late Zamil Limon and Nahida Bristy.

-University of South Florida doctoral students Nahida Bristy and Zamil Limon, who authorities say were killed in April, will be honored during the spring commencement ceremonies.
+University of South Florida doctoral students Nahida Bristy and Zamil Limon, who authorities say were killed in April, were honored during the spring commencement ceremonies.

-According to the university, the students will separately be awarded posthumous doctoral degrees.
+The students were separately awarded posthumous doctoral degrees.

 ALSO READ: Hundreds attend USF vigil to honor the lives of two slain students

-USF will confer more than 8,000 degrees during the ceremonies, and 353 will be doctoral degrees.
-Commencement begins on Thursday and ends on Sunday.
-The spring 2026 class includes 138 undergraduate students earning a perfect 4.0 grade-point average, 612 military veterans and graduates from 109 countries, 46 states and four U.S. territories, according to a news release.
+USF conferred more than 8,000 degrees during the ceremonies, and 353 were be doctoral degrees.
+Commencement began on Thursday and ended on Sunday.
+The spring 2026 class included 138 undergraduate students earning a perfect 4.0 grade-point average, 612 military veterans and graduates from 109 countries, 46 states and four U.S. territories, according to a news release.

 Bristy and Limon were 27-year-old students from Bangladesh.
 Limon was studying geography, environmental science and policy, and Bristy was studying chemical engineering.